 Maltese Dog History

 The Maltese came from Malta and used to be called “Ye ancient dogge of Malta.”
-He has existed for more than 28 centuries and has been owned by royals right around the world.
-Even back in the 1500s, he was able to be sold for $2000.
+They have existed for over 28 centuries and have been owned by royals worldwide.
+Even back in the 1500s, they could be sold for $2000.

-He has always been the same size as he is today and is known as an aristocrat in the dog world.
-Despite his size, he’s fearless and brave.
-He’s one of the most mild-mannered of all small dogs but he also has lots of energy and is very playful.
+He has always been the same size as today and is known as an aristocrat in the dog world.
+Despite his size, he’s fearless.
+He’s one of the mildest-mannered small dogs, but he also has lots of energy and is very playful.

-He’s a fast learner and is intelligent, clean, and refined.
-He’s a good family dog.
-His coat is silky, long, and white and needs to be brushed every day and groomed frequently to stop his coat from matting.
+He’s a fast learner, intelligent, clean, and refined, making him a good family dog.
+His silky white coat must be brushed daily and groomed frequently to prevent matting.

 Differences in Male and Female Maltese

 It is no secret that Maltese are loved and fancied by dog parents.
-In fact, it’s hard to stop talking about their charm and cuteness.
+It’s hard to stop talking about their charm and cuteness.
 Many intending Maltese owners have gender-based questions concerning Maltese.
 The gender differences are very subtle in Maltese, but they exist.
-In this post, we are going to answer most of the questions about differences in male and female Maltese and is a male or female Maltese better?
+In this post, we will answer most of the questions about the differences between male and female Maltese and whether a male or female Maltese is better.

 Is a Male or Female Maltese Better?

-When you are choosing a Maltese, it is important to consider the advantages and disadvantages of both genders.
-Males tend to be more territorial than females during mating season as well as in their adolescence stages.
+When choosing a Maltese, it is important to consider the advantages and disadvantages of both genders.
+Males tend to be more territorial than females during mating season and adolescence.

 Males may also get aggressive with other male dogs.
 Female Maltese will typically play together even when mature; however, there’s always an exception since some males can live happily side by side for years while others go after each other immediately upon meeting.